lm-sys/FastChat/docs/langchain_integration.md

 ```

 Due to the fact that langchain checks whether the model's name belongs to OpenAI, we need to assign a faux OpenAI name to the Vicuna model.
 In essence, we're providing an OpenAI model name when loading the model.
+Replace `/path/to/weights` below with the a real path to a local model such as Vicuna.
+It can also be a Hugging Face repo id such as `lmsys/fastchat-t5-3b-v1.0`.

 ```bash
 python3 -m fastchat.serve.model_worker --model-name 'text-embedding-ada-002' --model-path /path/to/weights